junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 In this topological pattern, there is an Entity known as Lead Verifier.

 Lead Verifier is the central entity in communication with the Attester (directly in passport model or indirectly via the Relying Party in background-check model).
 It receives Attestation Evidence from a Composite Attester.
 If the Composite Attestation Evidence is signed, then it validates the integrity of the Evidence by validating the signature.
 If signature verification fails, the Verification is terminated.
 Otherwise it performs the following steps.

-* Lead Verifier has the knowledge about the overall structure of the Composite Evidence.
+* Lead Verifier has the required knowledge to break down the Composite Evidence into individual Component Evidence.
 It decodes the Composite Evidence to extract the Component Attester Evidence.
 This may lead to "N" Evidence, one for each Component Attester.

-* Lead Verifier delegates each Component Attester Evidence to their own Verifier and receives Component Attester Attestation Results after successful Appraisal of Evidence.
+* Lead Verifier delegates each Component Attester Evidence to its own Verifier and receives Component Attester Attestation Results after successful Appraisal of Evidence.
+A Verifier may have a hard coded configuration of Component Verifiers to route the CE, or it may have an apriori knowledge using a specific protocol to discover the Verifiers needed to appraise each CE.
+Any specific protocol is out of scope for this specification.

 * Once the Lead Verifier receives Attestation Results from all the Verifiers, it combines the results from each Verifier to construct a Aggregated Attestation Results (AAR).
 The Lead verifier may apply its own policies and also add extra claims as part of its appraisal.